IzAKuLuS/Mercedes-Benz-W212-Instrument-Cluster-Reverse-Engineering-for-Sim-Racing-Applications/README.md

 This distinction is important: a message can be useful for a simulator even when its original factory meaning is not fully known.

-<h3 align="left">Recommended next steps</h3>
+<h3 align="left">Next steps</h3>

-The next work should build on the stable ignition baseline rather than continue broad ignition searches.
+My next foray into this project will build on the following task items:

 1. **Run a matching 450 ms CF control pulse.** Test `CC -> CF for 450 ms -> CC`.
 If CF behaves exactly like `07`, then the 07 result may be explained by the general 1.5-second shutdown delay.
 If CF behaves differently, that would strengthen the case that `07` is a distinct transitional state.
 2. **Begin wheel-speed testing on `0x203`.** The DBC describes four individual wheel-speed fields and moving-state bits.
 A first test should use the same low speed on all four wheels and increase it slowly while monitoring the speedometer.